Rangitata River

+History

 Towards its mouth, the river originally split into two streams, forming a large delta island (Rangitata Island).
 This island was crossed by State Highway 1 and the Main South Line railway between Ealing and Rangitata and thus was an island connected directly by New Zealand's main state highway and one of its primary railway lines.
 However, the south branch of this split has since been blocked, and the riverbed developed for agricultural purposes.
 Its course remains as a flood plain, but water does not normally flow here any longer.